RuiAAPeres/Receiver/README.md

 receiver.listen { cheezburgers in print("Can I haz \(cheezburgers) cheezburger. 🐈") }
 ```

-As expected, you can do as many times you want:
+As expected, you can do so as many times as you want:

 ```swift
 receiver.listen { cheezburgers in print("Can I haz \(cheezburgers) cheezburger. 🐈") }